A framework towards understanding mesoscopic phenomena: Emergent unpredictability, symmetry breaking and dynamics across scales: Hierarchical Organization at Different Levels and Different Time Scales

-The chemical reaction theory, together with protein science, serve a paradigm for stochastic, mesoscopic complexity \cite{fw_94,wolynes_sfi,qian_jsp}.
+The chemical reaction theory, together with protein science, serve as a paradigm for stochastic, mesoscopic complexity \cite{wolynes_sfi,fw_94,WangADP2015,laughlin_wolynes,frauenfelder,qian_jsp,qian_part_1}.
 Consider a chemical transformation $A+B\rightarrow C$ in an aqueous solution.
-A conceptual framework for such a reaction developed by Kramers \cite{kramers} is now accepted as the theoretical foundation of condensed matter chemistry \cite{marcus,hanggi}.
-In fact, a chemical reaction theory involves {\em three} of the levels in Anderson's hierarchy: ($a$) few-body physics detailing the collisions of a few water molecules (H$_2$O) with a few atoms within reacting molecules; ($b$) many-body physics concerning molecules $A$, $B$ and $C$ in a sea of solvent molecules; and ($c$) chemistry whose elementary entities are discrete chemical reactions such as $A+B\rightarrow C$.
-In ($a$) one is concerned with collisions leading to high-frequency vibrations; ($b$) is primarily interested in the {\em mechanism} and process of how $A$ and $B$ collide, interact and formation of $C$ occurs in terms of the atoms in the molecules with vibrations and diffusion, while in ($c$) the actual chemical reaction is focused and only a second-order rate constant for the discrete transition matters.
-Figs. \ref{fig_01}A uses a schematics to illustrate this hierachy.
+The conceptual framework for such a reaction developed by Kramers \cite{kramers} is now accepted as the theoretical foundation of chemical reactions in condensed phase.
+In fact, a chemical reaction theory involves {\em three} levels in Anderson's hierarchy: ($a$) few-body physics detailing the collisions of a few water molecules (H$_2$O) with a few atoms within reacting molecules; ($b$) many-body physics concerning molecules $A$, $B$ and $C$ in a sea of solvent molecules; and ($c$) chemistry whose elementary events are discrete chemical reactions such as $A+B\rightarrow C$.
+In ($a$) one is concerned with collisions leading to high-frequency vibrations; ($b$) is primarily interested in the {\em mechanism} and process of how $A$ and $B$ collide, interact and formation of $C$ occurs in terms of the atoms in the molecules with vibrations and diffusion, while in ($c$) the actual chemical reaction is represented by a single second-order rate constant for a discrete transition.
+Fig. \ref{fig_01}A uses a schematics to illustrate this hierachy.

-Kramers' theory reveals that these different levels also translate to different time scales \cite{wolynes_sfi}: At the time scale of a molecular reaction, the ($a$) is so rapid that it can be essentially treated as infinitely rapid fluctuating dynamics with certain appropriate statistics.
-The time scale for ($b$) is of course determined by the energy and force in the molecular system which Kramers called ``a field of force'', and the outcome of the theory is a discrete event of a chemical reaction whose time scale, $\sim 10^{-7}$ sec., is almost infinite on the time scale of ($a$), $\sim 10^{-12}$ sec.
+Kramers' theory predicts that these different levels also translate to different time scales \cite{wolynes_sfi}: At the time scale of a molecular reaction, the process in ($a$) is so fast that it can be essentially treated as infinitely rapid fluctuating dynamics with certain appropriate statistics.
+The time scale for processes in ($b$) is of course determined by the energy and force in the molecular system which Kramers called ``a field of force'', and the outcome of the theory is a discrete event of an elementary chemical reaction whose time scale, $\sim 10^{-7}$ sec., is almost infinite on the time scale of ($a$), $\sim 10^{-12}$ sec.
+Kramers' mathematical theory is one of the first that reveals an interplay between``chance'' and ``necessity'' \cite{monod_book,haken_book,ao_plr, WangJCP2012}.